leesolway/aa-wanderer/README.md

 # aa-wanderer

-[Alliance Auth](https://gitlab.com/allianceauth/allianceauth) application interfacing your auth with a [wanderer](https://wanderer.ltd/) instance.
+[Alliance Auth](https://gitlab.com/allianceauth/allianceauth) application linking your auth with a [wanderer](https://wanderer.ltd/) instance.

 **Currently, in active development.
 Use at your own risks**